 Deep-fried corn on the cob can be stored in the fridge for 2-3 days.
 You may find that the outer batter will lose its crunchiness beyond that.

-With sharp chef’s knife, cut off the stalk end of cob just above first row of kernels.
-Place 3 or 4 ears at a time on microwave-safe plate and microwave on full power for 30 to 60 seconds.
-Hold each ear by uncut end in 1 hand.
+With a sharp chef’s knife, cut off the stalk end of the cob just above the first row of kernels.
+Place 3 or 4 ears at a time on a microwave-safe plate and microwave on full power for 30 to 60 seconds.
+Hold each ear by the uncut end in 1 hand.
 Shake ear up and down until cob slips free, leaving behind husk and silk.